 What is a romance scam?

 Have you ever sent money to someone you met online?
 Perhaps you wanted to help them after they ran into financial difficulty?
-Or maybe they offered you an investment opportunity that you didn’t want to turn down?
+Or maybe they offered you an investment opportunity that you didn’t want to turn down – likely asking you to buy and transfer cryptocurrency?
 If you’ve been encouraged to make a bank transfer to someone you’ve only spoken to online, then you might have been targeted by a romance scammer.

 What are the most common types of romance scams?